almiao/cursor-live/README.md

    ```
    python3 server.py
    ```
-6. Open your browser to http://localhost:5000
+6. Open your browser to the displayed URL (local or LAN)

 ## Message Sending Features